-Composition II is a core requirement because learning to write developed, organized, and technically proficient research papers is an essential part of a university education.
-In addition, students also demonstrate effective oral expression and understanding of the varying writing requirements of different disciplines.
-By the end of ENGL 1302, students will be able to write at a level that signifies that they are ready for sophomore writing.
+Composition II is a core requirement because learning to write developed, organized, and technically proficient research papers is ssential for a university education.
+In addition, students demonstrate effective oral expression and understanding of the varying writing requirements of different disciplines.
+By the end of ENGL 1302, students will be ready for sophomore writing.
 Students learn how to develop an effective, logical, and critical argument.
 They continue to demonstrate that they have a command of the conventions of written English.
 The instructor will emphasize the importance of university-level reading and will demonstrate the relationship between the reading and writing processes, using a variety of texts such as fiction, non-fiction, poetry, essays, and examples of professional writing across disciplines.
 This emphasis develops students' perception in interpreting texts (oral, written, and visual).
-After completing the course, students will be able to express in analytical writing more verbally complex thought and relationships.
+After completing the course, students will be able to express in analytical writing verbally complex thought and relationships.
 Because of the in-depth readings and discussions, they will gain an enhanced ability to make responsible moral choices and ethical decisions.
-In short, the course teaches students that there is a definite correlation between reading, writing, and, in general, life experience.
+The course teaches students that there is a correlation among reading, writing, and experience.